gababool/Company-Employees-Program/readme.txt

 - 2.5 Presenting the creation or assignment with invalid Directors data.

 Martin
-- 1.1 Create and store regular employees
+- 1.1 Create and store regular employees (DONE)
 - 1.6 Retrieve a string including all employees
 - 1.9 Update Employee’s Information
 - 2.3 Presenting the creation or assignment with invalid Employee data.